 3.4.1 Body Slots

-- Armour Slots: These 4 slots cover your character's feet, legs, torso and head.
-They are reserved for clothing and armour.
+- Armor Slots: These 4 slots cover your character's feet, legs, torso and head.
+They are reserved for clothing and armor.

 - Weapon Slot: This slot is reserved for all kind of weapons such as a sword, an axe or a bow, but also a rod or a wand, or even a snowball.
 Note that certain weapons require a minimum level or a certain vocation.

 - Shield Slot: In this slot you can carry a shield, or a spellbook provided you are a sorcerer or druid, or your quiver if you are a paladin.
 Note, however, that you cannot carry something in this slot if you are using a 2-handed weapon.
 Paladins can still wear a 2-handed bow or crossbow if they are equipped with a quiver.